Aromanians: Settlements

 The Aromanian community in Albania is estimated up to 200,000 people, including those who no longer speak the language.
 Tanner estimates that the community constitutes 2% of the population.
-In Albania, Aromanian communities inhabit Moscopole, their most famous settlement, the Kolonjë District (where they are concentrated), a quarter of Fier (Aromanian Ferãcã), while Aromanian was taught, as recorded by Tom Winnifrith, at primary schools in Andon Poçi near Gjirokastër (Aromanian Ljurocastru), Shkallë (Aromanian Scarã) near Sarandë, and Borovë near Korçë (Aromanian Curceau) (1987).
+In Albania, Aromanian communities inhabit Moscopole, their most famous settlement, the Kolonjë District (where they are concentrated), a quarter of Fier (Aromanian Ferãcã), while Aromanian was taught, as recorded by Tom Winnifrith, at primary schools in Andon Poçi near Gjirokastër, Shkallë (Aromanian Scarã) near Sarandë, and Borovë near Korçë (Aromanian Curceau) (1987).

 A Romanian research team concluded in the 1960s that Albanian Aromanians migrated to Tirana, Stan Karbunarë, Skrapar, Pojan, Bilisht and Korçë, and that they inhabited Karaja, Lushnjë, Moscopole, Drenovë (Aromanian Dãrnova) and Boboshticë (Aromanian Bubushtitsa).

-There was an important community of Aromanians in Montenegro and Bosnia and Herzegovina that was probably assimilated by local dwellers.
-Initially they were Christians but around year 1000 they adhered to Bogomil/Patarene Christian sect and were Serbianized.
-After the Turkish occupation, the Aromanians of Bosnia and Herzegovina converted to Islam faith due to economic and religious motifs.
-There are many artifacts of Aromanians in Bosnia and Herzegovina, mainly in their necropolises.
-These necropolises cover all Bosnia and consist of funerary monuments, generally without crosses.

 Origins

+Language

 The Aromanian language is related to the Vulgar Latin spoken in the Balkans during the Roman period.
 It is hard to establish the history of the Vlachs in the Balkans, with a gap between the barbarian invasions and the first mentions of the Vlachs in the 11th and 12th centuries.
-Byzantine chronicles are unhelpful, and only in the 13th, 14th and 15th centuries the term Vlach becomes more frequent, although it proves problematic to distinguish sorts of Vlachs as it was used for various subjects, such as the empire of the Asen dynasty, Thessaly, and Romania across the Danube.
-It has been assumed that Aromanians are descendants of Roman soldiers or Latinized original populations (Greeks, Illyrians, Thracians or Dardanians), due to the historical Roman military presence in the territory inhabited by the community.
-According to David Binder, the Greek connection is "undoubtedly the strongest".
+Byzantine chronicles are unhelpful, and only in the 13th, 14th and 15th centuries does the term Vlach become more frequent, although it proves problematic to distinguish sorts of Vlachs as it was used for various subjects, such as the empire of the Asen dynasty, Thessaly, and Romania across the Danube.
+It has been assumed that Vlachs are descendants of Roman soldiers or Latinized original populations (Greeks, Illyrians, Thracians or Dacians), due to the historical Roman military presence in the territory inhabited by the community.
+According to David Binder, the Greek connection is the strongest.
 Many Romanian scholars maintain that the Aromanians were part of a Daco-Romanian migration from the north of the Danube between the 6th and 10th centuries, supporting the theory that the 'Great Romanian' population descend from the ancient Dacians and Romans.
 Greek scholars view the Aromanians as descendants of Roman legionaries that married Greek women.
 There is no evidence for either theory, and Winnifrith deems them improbable.
-The little evidence that exists points that the Vlach (Aromanian) homeland was in the Northern Balkans, North of the Jireček Line demarcating the Latin and Greek linguistic influence spheres.
+The little evidence that exists points that the Vlach (Aromanian) homeland was within the Latin sphere of influence in the Northern Balkans, north of the Jireček Line, which roughly demarcated the areas of influence of Latin and Greek.
 With the Slavic breakthrough of the Danube frontier in the 7th century, Latin-speakers were pushed further southwards.
 Based on linguistic considerations, Olga Tomic concludes that Aromanians moved from Thrace to their present locations after the Slavic invasion of Thrace, though before the Megleno-Romanians.